MatildaTapia262/MatildaTapia262/README.md

 <img align= "right" width= "150" src= "https://i.pinimg.com/originals/ea/8b/13/ea8b137fbc46bea2f12cc9087e57053d.gif"/>

-- 💻 I am a Civil Industrial Engineer with a Master's degree in Engineering Sciences from Diego Portales University in Chile.
+- 💻 I am a Civil Industrial Engineer with a Master's degree in Engineering Sciences<br>
+from Diego Portales University in Chile.
 - 📚 Exploring and working with Deep Learning & Machine Learning.
 - 📝 I have a strong interest in data science and artificial intelligence.
 - 🔭 Currently working with neural networks.